-With a preference for abstract design, Jeanne Simpson uses hand dyed, surface designed and commercial fabrics to create her art.
+With a preference for abstract design, Jeanne Simpson uses hand-dyed, surface designed and commercial fabrics to create her art.
 She draws inspiration from a nearby forest and the urban landscapes in Rochester, New York.
 Her work is then enhanced with machine and hand stitching.
 Jeanne’s use of stitching invites the viewer to take a closer look which often takes them on a different journey.

-Jeanne’s career began in the late 90’s with traditional quilt making.
-She immersed herself into the world of quilting and began teaching within two years.
+Jeanne’s career began in the late ’90s with traditional quilt making.
+She immersed herself in the world of quilting and began teaching within two years.
 Her experience includes participating in juried shows, operating a long arm machine, working in a quilt shop, repping a line of fabric, working for a fabric designer, writing patterns and organizing and facilitating over 35 quilt retreats attracting both national and international participants.

 Jeanne has crafted her art education by careful selection of classes from international masters in their field of improvisational piecing, color theory, collage, dyeing and surface design.
 Her painterly use of cloth and strong compositions are what makes Jeanne’s work distinctive.

 Integrated Voices, A Female Perspective

 What happens when ten women are presented with the opportunity to collaborate on a piece of art?
 Magic!
 Ten female artists, paired into five groups, stepped up the challenge, through the frustration, the stress, and the wonder.
 Ten women, said yes to the art of collaboration.